VolodymyrTabarkevych/university/README.md

 ### How to run the project:
 1. Run make.sh to create jar file.
 2. Run make-db.sh to create docker image with database(before your run this script be sure that your docker is running).
-3. In dist folder run univeristy-db.sh.
+3. In dist folder run univerisity-db.sh.
 This script will run docker image with database.
-4. In dist folder run univeristy.sh.
+4. In dist folder run univerisity.sh.
 This script will run the program.